kennytilton/web-mx/src/tiltontec/example/quick_start/README.md

     (speed-plus (fn [evt]
                   (mswap! (fmu :speedometer (evt-md evt)) :mph inc))))
 ```
-Try increasing the speed above 55.
-A watch function will intervene.
+If we increase the speed above 55 mph, a watch function will jump in and lower to 45 mph automatically.

 In our experience coding with Matrix, we frequently encounter opportunities for the app to usefully update state normally controlled by the user.
 The macro `with-cc` schedules the `mset!` mutation for execution immediately after the current propagation, when state consistency can be guaranteed.